 The Department of Slavic and East European Languages and Cultures is proud to offer a Russian Major, a Russian Minor, and a Minor in Slavic & East European Studies, as well as a number of courses designed to educate students of all backgrounds in this region of the world.
 The Slavic Department is pleased to offer instruction in many important languages of the region.
-These typically include Russian, Polish, Romanian, Serbo-Croatian, Old Church Slavonic, Hungarian, and Czech.
+These typically include Russian, Polish, Romanian, Bosnian-Croatian-Serbian, Old Church Slavonic, and Czech.

 Our classes are generally small by design and have direct relevance to contemporary culture and to today's job market.
 Student advising is an important feature of our program; faculty, staff, and graduate teaching associates are committed to enriching our undergraduate students' experience both inside and outside the classroom, and work closely with them in exploring career possibilities, arranging internships, and sponsoring a host of extra-curricular activities.
 We also welcome into our program "heritage students," those who acquired the knowledge of the language either through their early years in Russia and other Slavic and East European countries, or through language exposure in their family.